jzombie/rust-string-auto-indent/README.md

         Level 3
 "#;

-assert_eq!(
+// Verify that `auto_indent` correctly normalizes indentation assert_eq!(
     auto_indent(text),
     expected,
+    "The auto_indent function should normalize leading whitespace."
 );

-// Assert the strings are not the same assert_ne!(
+// Ensure the original text is not identical to the expected output
+// This confirms that `auto_indent` actually modifies the string. assert_ne!(
     text,
-    expected
-)
+    expected,
+    "The original text should *not* be identical to the expected output before normalization."
+);
 ```

 ### Example Output